 At Beacon Orthopedics and Sports Medicine, we understand that back injuries impede on one’s day-to-day activities and dramatically affect an athlete’s career.
 Whether you are experiencing sharp, acute pain from a recent injury, or have dealt with chronic back pain for the majority of your life, Dr. Chunduri and his fellow physicians can help you start your journey towards recovery.

 We specialize in diagnosing and treating back pain and will be with you every step of your treatment options.
-If you are ready to eliminate symptoms and get back to living life pain free, schedule an appointment to meet with Dr. Chunduri today.
+If you are ready to eliminate symptoms and get back to living life pain free, schedule an appointment to meet with Dr. Chunduri or one of our spine specialists today.